MarcelloVendruscolo/Optimisation.Unconstrained/README.md

 # Optimisation.Unconstrained
 This repository regards the first assignment of the Optimisation course at the Uppsala University.
+This assignment explores the concept of unconstrained optimisation with its goal being the minimisation of the objective function.
+The first tasks approach the minimisation in a two dimensional space (i.e., 1 variable and 1 output) while the last tasks approach the problem in a multidimensional (i.e., 2 variables and 1 output) space.
+The assignment is concluded with the presentation of a seminar where the achieved results are discussed.